dunglas/mercure/spec/mercure.md

 .# Abstract

+Mercure provides a common publish-subscribe mechanism for public and private web resources.
-Mercure is a protocol enabling the pushing of data updates to web browsers and other HTTP clients in a fast, reliable and battery-efficient way.
-It is especially useful for publishing real-time updates of resources served through web APIs to web and mobile apps.
+Mercure enables the pushing of any web content to web browsers and other clients in a fast, reliable and battery-efficient way.
+It is especially useful for publishing real-time updates of resources served through websites and web APIs to web and mobile apps.

+Subscription requests are relayed through hubs, which validate and verify the request.
+When new or updated content becomes available, hubs check if subscribers are authorized to receive it then distribute it.

 {mainmatter}